Code-Institute-Submissions/first-milestone-antonio/README.md

     4. Click again to go back on the gallery.
     5. Now try to set the display on a resolution of 768px or less and click on one of the images and see how the transition is not displayed.

-Validation Testings
+### Validation Testings

 For HTML validation testing I used ["W3 Validator"](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F) which shows the html documents to be valid.

-For CSS validation testing I used ["W3 CSS Validator"](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F) which shows the stylesheet to be valid CSS3.
+For CSS validation testing I used ["W3 CSS Validator"](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=it) which shows the stylesheet to be valid CSS3.

-Deployment
-This page has been deployed to Github Pages

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This page has been deployed to ["Github Pages"](https://github.com/gello94).

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media

+- The icons used for the user review in the Home Page are taken from ["Google Images"](https://www.google.com/imghp?hl=en), found using the filter "re-use rights".

-- The photos used in this site were obtained from ...
+- The photos used in this site are all mine, except for the images used as User Icon as mentioned above.

-### Acknowledgements

-- I received inspiration for this project from X